 The ‘Reporting/Europe’ section of the CpMLDocument contains fields specific to the REMIT and EMIR reporting processes.
 This section provides details about the enrichment that is applied and lists additional business rules that are process-specific.

 Note: To improve readability and findability, the section is split into several tables.

+Action

+This section is mandatory in the output CpMLDocument.